omarx11/chatin-v2/README.md

 ## 🌌 Features

-- [Next.js](https://nextjs.org/) for Fullstack Framework Javascript.
+- 🚀 Next.js for fullstack framework javaScript.
-- Integrate Chatbot API with [OpenAI](https://openai.com/).
+- 🤖 Integrate Chatbot API with OpenAI.
-- Yumeko AI Speaks with [Elevenlabs](https://elevenlabs.io/).
+- 👄 Yumeko speaks using elevenlabs technology.
-- Chat Markdown Support: links, images.
+- 🖼️ Chat markdown support: Links and Images.
-- Supports Voice Input, So you Can Talk to Yumeko.
+- 🗣️ Supports voice input, So you can talk to yumeko.
-- Speech-to-Text Realtime Voice Cloning.
+- 🎙️ Speech-to-Text Realtime voice cloning.
-- Speech Transcript Supports Multiple Languages.
+- 🌍 Speech transcript supports multiple languages.
-- Automatically Saves Chat History to LocalStorage.
+- 💾 Automatically saves chat history to localStorage.
-- Take an Image Screenshot of Your Chat.
+- 📸 Take a screenshot image of your chat.
-- Real-time Streamed ChatBot Responses.
+- ⏱️ Real-time streamed Chatbot responses.
-- Secured, Rate-limited API Routes to Prevent Abuse.
+- 🔒 Secured, Rate-limited API routes to prevent abuse.

-## 📝 Tech Stack
+## 🛠️ Tech Stack

-Here's a rundown of the technologies and tools I've used to build this App:
+Here's a rundown of the technologies and tools 📝 I've used to build this App:

 | Name       | Link                                         |
 | ---------- | -------------------------------------------- |